top of page

 Therefore, investment advisers who fail to maintain records of text messages related to their business activities are in violation of Section 204 and are subject to fines and other penalties.

-In essence, businesses are being fined for not having proper systems in place to capture, store, and monitor all business-related electronic communications, including text messages.
-This highlights the importance of implementing robust compliance measures and utilizing secure, compliant messaging platforms like Falkon SMS.
+Businesses are being fined for not having proper systems in place to capture, store, and monitor all business-related electronic communications.
+This highlights the importance of implementing robust compliance measures and utilizing secure, compliant text messaging platforms like Falkon SMS.

 Consequences of Non-Compliance